Skip to content

 API keys are virtual users and are billed like regular users, too.
 Thus, each API key used (exchanged for a token) during any given billing cycle counts against the total number of users.

-Without further ado, let's create a non-administrative API key with virtual membership in two teams: Developers and DevOps:
+Without further ado, let's create a non-administrative API key with "read" access to the "root/legacy" space, and a virtual membership in two teams: Developers and DevOps:

 Once you click the Add Key button, the API Key will be generated and a file will be automatically downloaded.
 The file contains the API token in two forms - one to be used with our API, and the other one as a .terraformrc snippet to access your private modules outside of Spacelift: